Meet the Filmmakers

 Joe McCormack has worked for the Nez Perce tribe in resource management for over a dozen years.
 Active in an array of community building projects, he has been involved over the past four years with a project in Mongolia, dealing with the Kuhlaon (Wild Ass) to study pastoral and herder interactions.
 He is also helping develop fisheries in northeastern Oregon, and is a strong advocate for his people and their rights.

-Tracy Mori and her family run the Mori Ranch in Independence Valley where they raise Angus cattle.
+Tracy Mori and her family run the Mori Ranch in Independence Valley, Nevada, where they raise Angus cattle.
 Tracy’s two sons are successful team ropers who’ve won more than two dozen saddles in competition.
-Tracy’s been attending the Elko County Fair since she was nine years old, and says she always looks forward to visiting with old friends she only sees this one time each year.
+Tracy’s been attending the Elko County Fair since she was nine years old, and says she always looks forward to visiting with old friends she only sees this at this time of year.

 In 2012, ten students of Panoche Valley in the San Benito County of California, produced a Deep West video under the direction of Spencer Wilkinson of the Community Media Access Partnership (CMAP).
 Their parents are ranchers and organic farmers whose products include milk, produce and eggs.